-West Tower Vertical Expansion - Downers Grove, IL
+West Tower Vertical Expansion, Mechanical and P/FP Design - Downers Grove, IL

 Vertical expansion for a new $76 million patient tower, comprising three stories and about 110,000 square feet, designed in collaboration with architect CannonDesign and electrical engineer Dickerson Engineering.
 G/BA provided mechanical, plumbing, fire protection, and medical gas/vacuum system engineering design.

 Grumman/Butkus Associates has completed multiple projects at this million-plus-square-foot medical campus, including a new chiller plant and emergency generator.
 The West Pavilion Vertical Expansion is a key phase in the hospital’s initiative to convert all its inpatient beds to private rooms.
 Ninty-six new medical/surgical beds were provided, including two cardiac progressive care units.
 Spacious patient rooms include sleeper sofas to facilitate overnight stays by family and friends.
 Linkages to the existing hospital were created on two of the three new floors.

 - Mechanical systems design scope included supply, exhaust, and return air; process cooling; building automation; natural gas; steam and condensate; clean steam and condensate; humidification; heating hot water; and chilled water systems.

 - Plumbing systems design scope included medical gases; domestic hot and cold water; purified water; medical air and vacuum; lab air and vacuum; fire protection; and stormwater and sanitary waste.